hseager/you-are-merlin/README.md

 - [x] Changed Enemy stats text to descriptive text

 ### later
-- Add more locations with 2 safe zones
+- Add more locations with 2 safe zones and side quests
-- Manage during battles
 - Change rest to only partially heal
     - Gain life/potions from some encounters
 - Usable items